CiscoSE/simple_mop/README.md

 ## Installation

-The only dependency is paramiko.
+The only dependency is netmiko.
 Works for python2 and python3
 ```bash
 pip install netmiko
 ```